Ilford HP5+ Film Review

 If you want the best quality image, rate your Ilford HP5+ at ISO 400 and develop normally.
 You won’t be disappointed.

-Or you can rate HP5+ at ISO 200 and develop normally to dial back the contrast in scenes with dark/stark shadows.
+Or you can rate HP5+ at ISO 200 and develop it normally to dial back the contrast in scenes with dark/stark shadows.
 Thankfully, this film retains a lot of tonal range in the highlights; meaning that you can “rescue” your highlights in Photoshop with relative ease, should your images appear too bright.

 You can shoot Ilford HP5+ as if it’s an ISO 800 film and develop normally.
 Your results will have more contrast which you may still adjust digitally or in print.